-In this joint initiative, Mont De Lancey and Wandin Yallock Primary School (established 1870), offer a program for primary age children that addresses VELS requirements in a fun-filled day in a unique heritage setting.
+This joint initiative run by Mont De Lancey and Wandin Yallock Primary School (established 1870), is an education program for primary age children linked to the Victorian Curriculum in a fun-filled day in a unique heritage setting.

 A fun day at Mont De Lancey offers:

-- A great day in the country, quick and easy to reach from the city and suburbs
+- A great day in the country, easily accessible from the city and the suburbs.

-- A chance to build confidence and self-esteem for children, as they take part in fail proof activities with encouragement from students, staff leaders and helpers
+- A chance to build confidence and self-esteem for children, as they take part in an array of fun activities with encouragement from students, staff leaders and helpers.

-The Heritage Education Centre explores the lifestyles of late 19th century to early 20th century Wandin settlers.
+The Heritage Education Centre explores the lifestyles of Wandin settlers in the late 19th century to early 20th century.
 Guided tours and hands on experiences of settler activities for all students ensure a rich understanding of this unique time in history.
-Whether it is ‘being disciplined’ in the old school house, learning to write with chalk in old fashioned handwriting on chalk boards, playing old school games like quoits and hula hoops, billycart races, making peg dolls & lavender bags, cooking damper, making butter, or watching the blacksmith at work, students are always engaged and eager to participate.
+Whether it is ‘being disciplined’ in the old schoolhouse, learning to write with chalk in old fashioned handwriting on chalk boards, playing old school games like quoits and hula hoops, billycart races, making peg dolls & lavender bags, or watching the blacksmith or wood turner at work.
+Students are always engaged and eager to participate.

-We cater for group bookings from 45 to 70 on a daily basis (normally Tuesdays & Thursdays unless by other arrangement) and are able to tailor a program especially for the needs of your students.
+We cater for group bookings up to 75 students and are able to tailor a program especially for the needs of your students.
 The Heritage Education Centre is open to schools on weekdays during the school term.
 Booking dates are dependent on our staff availability.